Liaison Committee for Specialty Boards

 Approval of new examining boards in medical specialties

-Since 1934, medical specialty boards have been officially approved jointly by action of the American Board of Medical Specialties (ABMS) and the American Medical Association Council on Medical Education (AMA/CME).
+Since 1934, medical specialty boards have been officially approved jointly by action of the ABMS and the AMA/CME.
 This process begins with review by the Liaison Committee for Specialty Boards (LCSB), an organization sponsored by the ABMS and the AMA/CME.

 The LCSB consists of four voting representatives from the ABMS Executive Committee and four voting representatives from the AMA/CME.
 The Chairman of the AMA/CME serves as Chairman of the LCSB.
 A senior staff member of the ABMS serves as Secretary of the LCSB (without vote).
 The Secretary of the AMA/CME also serves on the LCSB (without vote).
 The LCSB meets on the call of the Chairman at no fixed intervals, but meets annually.

 1) to receive applications for approval as a medical specialty certifying board;

 2) to evaluate applications according to the current version of the Essentials for Approval of Examining Boards in Medical Specialties;

 3) to hold hearings on such applications if appropriate to do so;